Article 17 - Information made available to the public

-The Portuguese authorities competent to adjust protection measures in accordance with Article 11(1) are: General Divisions or Local Civil Divisions of the district court with jurisdiction.
+The Portuguese authorities competent to adjust protection measures in accordance with Article 11(1) are: General Divisions or Local Civil Divisions of the relevant district court.

 Article 18 (a)(iv) - the courts to which the application for refusal of recognition and, where applicable, enforcement is to be submitted in accordance with Article 13

-The courts to which applications for refusal of recognition and, where applicable, enforcement are to be submitted in accordance with Article 13 are: General Divisions or Local Civil Divisions of the district court with jurisdiction.
+The courts to which applications for refusal of recognition and, where applicable, enforcement are to be submitted in accordance with Article 13 are the General Divisions or the Local Civil Divisions of the relevant district court.